liamlacey/tic-tac-toe/README.md

 # tic-tac-toe

-An example of a command line version of Tic-Tac-Toe, written in C++ using Xcode on macOS.
+An example of Tic-Tac-Toe written in C++ using Xcode on macOS.
+There is a text / command line version, and a UI version using the JUCE library.